 What are the particular limitations and considerations of creating a virtual exhibition?

 Explore curation practices with a focus on how technology can be used to curate many types of creative content presentations.

-I have the capability to create 3 exhibitions in VAS (Virtual Art Space) with a maximum of 20 artworks per exhibition so you can form yourselves into groups that might be able to collaborate on a similar theme or concept.
+I have the capability to create 6 exhibitions in VAS (Virtual Art Space) with a maximum of 20 artworks per exhibition so depending on the size of your group, you might have 3-5 artworks in the exhibition.

 Decide what your exhibition theme and content might be.